 Although the supervised practice is an essential part of the student's program, the College does not guarantee summer positions.
-Through the department's numerous contacts with the hotel industry a limited number of desirable openings are available for students of high promise.
+Through the courtesy of the American Hotel Association of the United States and Canada, however, a limited number of desirable openings are available for students of high promise.
 Other students are assisted in finding work, and, ordinarily, men or women of reasonable ability should have no difficulty in making arrangements.